CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ### Task 3.1: Mathematical Operations

-1. Type the below comments to performe the first mathematical experiment would be to generate the birth year from the age column present in the dataset, press "tab", and then press "enter".
+1. Type the below comments to perform the first mathematical experiment would be to generate the birth year from the age column present in the dataset, press "tab", and then press "enter".

    ```
    # Mathematical operations on the dataset, like generating the birth year from age